pola-rs/polars/README.md

 Rust crate `polars` itself.
 However, both the Python package and the Python module are named `polars`, so you can `pip install polars` and `import polars`.

-## Use custom Rust function in python?
+## Use custom Rust function in Python?

 Extending polars with UDFs compiled in Rust is easy.
 We expose pyo3 extensions for `DataFrame` and `Series` data structures.
 See more in https://github.com/pola-rs/pyo3-polars.